mbehan/vine-line/README.md

 Yes, the leaves are very realistic looking, thank you.

-You can read more about how it works in [the blog post](https://iosapp.dev/2014/01/30/uibezierpath-cashapelayer-fun.html), note that the master branch contains a Swift translation of the code discussed in that blog post, you can see the original version on the [objective-c branch](https://github.com/mbehan/vine-line/tree/objective-c).
+You can read more about how it works in [the blog post](https://iosapp.dev/2014/01/30/uibezierpath-cashapelayer-fun.html), note that the main branch contains a Swift translation of the code discussed in that blog post, you can see the original version on the [objective-c branch](https://github.com/mbehan/vine-line/tree/objective-c).